MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/wp-stripe-global-payments/readme.txt

 = Is WooCommerce supported? =

 Absolutely!
-You can offer WeChat Pay and Alipay on your WooCommerce checkout.
+You can offer one-time WeChat Pay and Alipay payments on your WooCommerce checkout using the free and paid versions of the plugin, as well as recurring Alipay payments with the paid version.

 = Is MemberPress supported? =

 Absolutely!
-You can offer WeChat Pay and Alipay on your MemberPress checkout using version 2.3.6 or earlier.
-The MemberPress integration has been deprecated in versions 3.0 and later and will be rebuilt in the future.
+You can offer one-time WeChat Pay and Alipay payments through your MemberPress registration.

+= Is the Simple Membership plugin supported? =

+Absolutely!
+You can offer one-time WeChat Pay and Alipay payments through your Simple Membership registration.

 == Screenshots ==